What does the Initiative do?

 During the drafting process, the Initiative was originally consistent with the California Health and Safety Code, which defines an adult as an individual aged 18+, however, the decision to raise the minimum age to 21 was made as a compromise to make the Initiative more palatable to conservative voters.

 What forms of psilocybin does the initiative regulate?

-The Initiative regulates psilocybin in all its forms: all species of psilocybin mushrooms, their respective sclerotia (truffles), mycelia, and extracts and derivatives thereof.
+The Initiative regulates psilocybin in all its forms: all species of psilocybin mushrooms, their respective sclerotia (truffles), mycelia, and extracts and derivatives.
 Isolated psilocybin, whether naturally derived or synthetically produced, is also regulated.
-Furthermore, the Initiative would regulate spores capable of producing psilocybin mushrooms, as California is currently one of only three states in which psilocybin mushroom spores are currently illegal.
+The Initiative would also regulate spores capable of producing psilocybin mushrooms (California is currently one of only three states in which psilocybin mushroom spores are currently illegal).